StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 The tagged version of the EAXS file is meant to contain email messages that have been tagged by Name Entity Recognition (NER) tools.
 It uses a modified version of the original EAXS format.

 # External Dependencies
-TOMES Tool requires the following:
+TOMES Tagger requires the following:

 - [Python](https://www.python.org) 3.0+ (using 3.5+)
 	- See the "./requirements.txt" file for additional module dependencies.